Professional assignment writing service for university students – two smiling students holding books and backpacks

 3. Check ethical feasibility: Remove identifiers; obtain consent if needed; anonymise organisations.

-4. Scope it: Prefer a focused incident over a sprawling timeline; depth beats breadth.
+4. Scope it: Prefer one focused incident over a long timeline; depth beats breadth.

 5. Evidence availability: Make sure you can cite academic sources; start a reading list early.